ID-Cosmo/ExercisesToPratice/README.md

-# Exercises practiced, from basic to advanced.
+# Exercises practiced, always to advanced.

-## First.

-- This exercise exemplifies the withdrawal system and deposit of bank balance.
-- The concepts of object-oriented programming language (OOP) were used.

-## Second

-## Third